Points of quantum $\mathrm{SL}_n$ coming from quantum snakes

 \section{Abstract}

 We show that the quantized Fock-Goncharov monodromy matrices satisfy the relations of the quantum special linear group $\mathrm{SL}_n^q$.
-The proof employs a quantum version of the technology invented by Fock-Goncharov called snakes.
-This relationship between higher Teichm{\"u}ller theory and quantum group theory is integral to the construction of a $\mathrm{SL}_n$-quantum trace map for knots in thickened surfaces, developed in \cite{DouglasArxiv21}.
+The proof employs a quantum version of the technology of Fock-Goncharov called snakes.
+This relationship between higher Teichm{\"u}ller theory and quantum group theory is integral to the construction of a $\mathrm{SL}_n$-quantum trace map for knots in thickened surfaces, partially developed in \cite{DouglasArxiv21}.

 For a finitely generated group $\Gamma$ and a suitable Lie group $G$, a primary object of study in low-dimensional geometry and topology is the $G$-character variety